seebe/rzg_stuff/docker_setup/README.md

 ## 2. Docker Install

-###  2.1 Set up the repository
+###  2.1 Set up the repository (Ubuntu 18.04 only)
 Docker is not container in the standard Ubuntu download repositories,so you will have to download it directly from docker.
 Copy/paste the following command to add the docker repository to the list of available download sources.
 ```
 $ sudo apt update